Criteria/Determining the Appropriate Title for the Position

 Now that you have hired the student employee it is important to take the time to thoroughly orient and train to student in order to establish the groundwork for a successful working relationship.

 It is recommended that each department develop and use a “Student Employment Guide” when orienting and training student employees.
-Career Services may be able to provide you with some resources and samples.
+The Career Center may be able to provide you with some resources and samples.

 The supervisor should review and discuss the job responsibilities and performance expectations.
 If a performance evaluation process will be used, this should be explained to the student during the early weeks of starting employment.